-A total sample of 1,439 was achieved from the on-board survey.
-Most of the respondents reported their home zip code within Kitsap County, with more than half saying they lived in Bremerton.
+A total sample of 1,786 was achieved from the online survey.
+Most of the respondents reported their home zip code within Kitsap County (92%), with more than a third reporting they live in Bremerton.
 The table on the right shows the proportion of survey respondents residing within Kitsap County and outside.